-- Return the child to the person who has custody of the child, or who last had care of the child; or
+- Return the child to the person who had care of the child; or

-- Have the child remain in the care of the Society under a temporary care agreement; or
+- Have the child placed in the care of the Society

-Section 37(1) of the CFSA sets out the definition of a parent, which is specifically given a broad definition and is meant to be inclusive.
+Section 74(1) of the CYFSA sets out the definition of a parent, which is specifically given a broad definition and is meant to be inclusive.
 If a person who was not initially named a party to an action would like to submit a plan of care for the child, that person can be added as a party to the proceeding.
-If you are not initially included as a party to the proceeding our lawyers can help you with your court materials as well as work with you to submit a detailed and well thought out plan of care.
+If you are not initially included as a party to the proceeding, our lawyers can help you with your court materials as well as work with you to submit a detailed and well thought out Plan of Care.

-A Plan of Care is a very important document as it provides your outline to the court of the steps you will take as well as your plan to care for the children’s needs and helps the court to determine whether a child should be placed with you.
+A Plan of Care is a very important document as it provides your outline to the court of the steps you will take, your plan to care for the children’s needs and helps the court to determine whether a child should be placed with you.

 A court can make various different orders including but not limited to:

-- Placing a child or children in the care of the Society
+- Placing a child or children in the temporary care of the Society

-- Placing a child or children in the care of another person under the supervision of the Society
+- Placing a child or children in the care of another person, with their consent, under the supervision of the Society

 - Placing a child or children in the care of the Society for a specific time with a specific period for returning the child to the parent or another person

 - Allowing parents to have access supervised by the Society